Matt Young (footballer, born 2003)

-Matthew Alan Young (born 6 February 2003) is an English professional footballer who plays as a midfielder for Hemel Hempstead Town on loan from EFL League Two side Leyton Orient.
+Matthew Alan Young (born 6 February 2003) is an English professional footballer who plays as a midfielder for Folkestone Invicta.

 Playing career

 Previously a member of their academy, Young signed his first professional contract with Leyton Orient in May 2021.

-Young made his debut for Orient in the 3–0 defeat at Salford City on the last day of the 2020–21 season, as an 84th minute substitute for Hector Kyprianou.
+Young made his debut for Orient in the 3–0 defeat at Salford City on the last day of the 2020–21 season, as an 84th-minute substitute for Hector Kyprianou.

 In June 2022 he joined Wealdstone on loan from Leyton Orient.
 He departed the club in September 2022 having not made an appearance.

+Following the conclusion of the 2022–23 season, Young departed Leyton Orient upon the expiration of his contract, subsequently returning to Isthmian League Premier Division side Haringey Borough.

+In June 2024, Young joined Isthmian Premier Division side Folkestone Invicta.